Hyperproof/hypersync-sdk/doc/005-data-sources.md

 ## REST Data Sources

-For services that expose their data through a REST API, developers are recommended to derive a data source from the RestDataSource base class.
+For services that expose their data through a REST API, developers are recommended to derive a data source from the RestDataSourceBase base class.
 This base class makes it possible to configure the data sets along with filters, sorts, and transformations in a `dataSources.json` file that is included in your package.
 You can configure most of your data retrieval functionality without writing any code.

 If your external service uses OAuth for authorization (see [Connections](./004-connections.md)), your app's data source should look like this:

 ```
-export class MyServiceDataSource extends RestDataSource {
+export class MyServiceDataSource extends RestDataSourceBase {
   constructor(accessToken: string) {
     super(config as IRestDataSourceConfig, Messages, {
       Authorization: `Bearer ${accessToken}`,